bonitasoft/bonita-doc/md/uid-modal-tutorial.md

-# Create a modal window using CSS
+# How to create a modal window using CSS

 A nice aspect of the UI designer is the way it takes advantage of the WEB technologies letting you put the style of your page where it belong.
 In a CSS file.